nice-digital/cks-gatsby/gatsby/README.md

 > The more your tests resemble the way your software is used, the more confidence they can give you.

 ## :rocket: Set up

+The easiest way to run the Gatsby site is via the _Launch CKS_ debug command in VS Code.
+This is because it runs the other parts of the project too, not just the Gatsby site.
+See the readme in the repository root for more info.

+However, to run the the Gatsby site on its own from the command line:

 1. Install [Node 10+](https://nodejs.org/en/download/) (latest LTS version)
 2. Clone this repository